seth-c-stenzel/Pyenv-Virtualenv-for-Windows-Sorta-ish/README.md

 python -m venv env
 ```

-How this would work with a newly installed version of python installed with pyenv, is activate/shim that version with `pyenv shell`, and then install virtualenv/venv and call it to create an env.
+How this would work with a newly installed version of python installed with pyenv, is the desired shimmed version is activated with `pyenv shell`, and then virtualenv/venv is installed and used to create a new env.

 My python 3.6+ projects have been tested, and a single 2.7 project.
 I have not tested with python 2 before 2.7, or python 3 before 3.6.

 # Installation
 Drop the pyenv-virtualenv.bat file into your `C:\Users\<user>\.pyenv\pyenv-win\libexec\` directory (wherever you installed pyenv.)

 # Usage
-Pretty straightforward, you can create env's either from a version or from the current shimmed version, and either in the pyenv versions directory or the current directory with the -d argument.
+Pretty straightforward, you can create env's either from a selected version or from the current shimmed version, and either in the pyenv `versions` directory or the current working directory with the `-d` argument.

 ```
 >pyenv virtualenv